Mumias is Kenya’s main sugar company with diversified operations and whose future plans include ethanol production and electricity generation.

 Issues they are raising:

-– Other countries – Brazil, Pakistan, Australia, Mauritius, SA, Zambia etc. protect their sugar sectors though tariff and other non tariff means like subsidies – so why not Kenya?
+- Other countries – Brazil, Pakistan, Australia, Mauritius, SA, Zambia etc. protect their sugar sectors through tariff and other non-tariff means like subsidies – so why not Kenya?

-– The sugar sector has not been supported by in terms of tax breaks, subsidies, infrastructure and incentives like other Kenyan agricultural sectors such as coffee, dairy, tea and livestock.
-Also, when the sector was liberalized/privatized it was not recapitalized as expected leaving companies with debt burden.
+- The sugar sector has not been supported in terms of tax breaks, subsidies, infrastructure and incentives like other Kenyan agricultural sectors such as coffee, dairy, tea, and livestock.
+Also, when the sector was liberalized/privatized it was not recapitalized as expected leaving companies with debt burdens.